Kethen/samsung-exynos8890-ubuntu-touch/README.md

 - swlan0 is disabled to not confuse NetworkManager, but that means no wifi tethering while wifi is connected, wlan0 is used to do both
 - sdcard support is missing
 - fingetprint sensor cannot enroll, something about trustzone/mobicore not working
-- NetworkManager sometimes starts before mac address is loaded from /efs, deciding on a fix

 ### TODO
 - add hero2lte port